anchetaWern/anchetawern.github.io/source/_posts/2014-02-17-a-whirlwind-tour-of-web-developer-tools-web-servers.markdown

 	index index.html index.htm;
 ```

 There are 2 things that you can do from here.
-First replace the 2 instances of `80` which is the default port used by Nginx into something like `6789`.
+First replace the 2 instances of `80` which is the default port used by Nginx to something like `6789`.
 Then you can also change the default web directory.
 Nginx uses `/usr/share/nginx/html` as its default, you can change it to something like `/home/your_user_name/nginx_web_files`.
 After updating the `default` file it should now look like this:

 ```
 server {